anuj-github/WeatherApp/README.md

 App to show weather and forecast for next 5 days
 Uses open source API and

-TODO
-1. Get current location and fetch weather based on that
-2. Add progress animation while network call is in progress
+Android App to show weather based on current location.
+This also show forecast weather for next 4 days.